 For those searching for a safe, effective, and natural-looking hair restoration solution that goes beyond temporary fixes, there are two main hair restoration options: follicular unit extraction (FUE) and follicular unit transplantation (FUT).
 Both treatments utilize hair follicles extracted from the back or sides of the head, where living tissues are more resistant to the thinning effects of testosterone.
 However, there are a couple differences between the two procedures, the big difference being that FUT is more invasive.

-Via the use of a scalpel, FUT procedures extract follicles (essentially hair roots) from the donor site in strips.
-Once removed, the strips are divided down into singular follicles or smaller strips and implanted in the treatment area.
-With FUT, there is an increased risk of scarring, making shorter haircuts less than ideal.
-More recovery time may also be expected.
+Via the use of a scalpel, FUT procedures require a strip of hair to be surgically removed from the back of the scalp and then dissected into follicular units, that are then re-implanted into the desired treatment area.
+With FUT, there is an increased risk of linear scarring, making shorter haircuts less than ideal.
+Longer recovery time may also be expected.

-In comparison, minimally invasive FUE transplant procedures, like the one delivered by NeoGraft®, extract individual donor follicles utilizing a specialized device that makes use of suction.
-It works by simultaneously extracting follicles at the best angle for natural implantation with gentle enough pressure to maintain tissue health.
-The follicles are then divided depending on whether they produce one or more hairs and are implanted at an angle and density that most accurately resembles your natural hair growth and hairline.
-With FUE, there is no visible scarring and recovery time is much lower.
-Overall, NeoGraft® patients are able to reach their aesthetic goals in less time and with little-to-no discomfort (no scalpel means a more comfortable treatment).
+In comparison, minimally invasive FUE transplant procedures, like the one delivered by NeoGraft®, allows hair follicles to be extracted directly from the scalp in their small, naturally-occurring groups of 1-3 hairs without having to surgically remove a strip of the scalp.
+The follicles are then separated depending on whether they produce one or more hairs and are implanted at an angle and density that most accurately resembles your natural hair growth and hairline.
+With FUE, there is no linear scarring and recovery time is much quicker.
+Overall, NeoGraft® patients are able to reach their aesthetic goals in less time and with minimal downtime.

 According to one 2008 survey, it was estimated that over one’s lifetime, those who regularly remove hair will spend two months and $10,000 on shaving alone.
 As for those committed to waxing, you can expect to spend an average of $23,000 on hair removal in your lifetime.
 Of course, costs fluctuate depending on the amount of hair being removed, the frequency, preferred supplies (skipping shave cream might be cheaper, but you’ll be risking razor burn), and even location.
 It’s also worth noting that these statistics were compiled in 2008, so considering inflation, that $10,000 for shaving is now $11,400 and that waxing bill would now come out to $26,220.